Schwaldlander/DomainNameSuggest/REPORT.md

 3. Observe and make necessary adaptations
 4. Refine the training process

+Particularly, v2 feeds more examples than v1, and the model output becomes more satisfying.
 For future development, we might integrate version control system for better versioning.

 ### HyperParameters

-MAX_NEW_TOKENS = 480
+MAX_NEW_TOKENS

-This is maximum number of tokens the model is allowed to add
+This is maximum number of tokens the model is allowed to add, usually below 200.

-MIN_NEW_TOKENS = 150

-TEMPERATURE    = 0.7
+TEMPERATURE    = 0.45

 decides the diversity of response

 TOP_P          = 0.92

+selects the items with possibilities that equal or exceed this value

 REPETITION_PENALTY = 1.05

+avoid autoregressive failure